-The trouble is, us self employed people don’t really get to take time “off sick”; If we do, nobody else does the work and we don’t get paid!
-As such, being unwell as a freelancer can be a distinctly miserable experience – and I say that as I type whilst rattling with decongestants and painkillers…
+Self-employed people don’t really get to take time “off sick”.
+If we do, nobody else does the work and we don’t get paid!
+As such, being unwell as a freelancer can be a distinctly miserable experience.

 With that in mind, this article addresses ways to stay healthy at home – both proactively, to stay well as much as possible, and reactively, when the bugs do get the better of you.